Ajima: Etymology

 The word "Ajima" comes from two Nepal Bhasa words, "Aji" meaning grandmother and "Ma" meaning mother.
 This deity represents all the female ancestors of Newar who have been deified under the influence of the Shaktism branch of Hinduism and Vajrayana Buddhism.

 History

 Newar society was a matriarchial society initially.
 During that era, Ajimas were the most respected deities.
 Even after the addition of other indigenous deities e.g.-Majipa Lakhey, Lokeshwars (e.g.-Janabahadya), Kumari and other deities of Hindu and Buddhist religions, the deity is still considered of primary importance by Newars.

 Influence

 These deities are revered by both Hindus and Buddhists.
 She is regarded as the protector of children as well.
 The core city of Kathmandu (which was the city built by planners of Gunakamdev, the founder of Kathmandu), has eight Ajima temples strategically situated at the peripheries of the city.
-These temples of Ajima used to contain army barracks (the army headquarters is still at the side of Lunmari Ajima aka Bhadrakali).
+These temples of Ajima used to contain army barracks (the army headquarters is still at the side of Lunmari Ajima Bhadrakali).
 So, these Ajima temples are believed to be protectors of cities as well.